MtnViewJohn/DrawBoy/README.md

 DrawBoy --picks=7x1-8,9-60,4x61-212,7x213-220,AB "braided twill towel.wif"
 ```
 The braided twill towel starting with 56 picks (7x1-8) of basket weave
 header.
 Then we have 52 picks (9-60) pattern lead-in.
-Then 608 picks
+Then the 152 pick
+repeating part of the pattern is repeated four times to get 608 picks
 of the main body of the towel (4x61-212).
 56 more picks of basket
 weave for the footer.
 Lastly, two picks of tabby with waste yarn to
 show the cut line between towels.